 \section{Abstract}

-We analyze an extended model of the Iterated Prisoner's Dilemma where agents decide to play based on the data from their limited memory or on recommendation.
+We analyze an extended model of the Iterated Prisoner's Dilemma where agents decide to play based on the data from their limited memory or recommendations.
 The cooperators can decide whether to play with the matched opponent or not.
-The decisions of agents are directly linked to their optimism level since they decide to play if they believe the opponent has a high probability to cooperate.
-Optimism is precisely tuned by parameters named as optimism threshold and tolerance.
-Our experiment showed that being optimistic is better as it leads to more accurate judgments whereas acting pessimistic results in biased decisions.
+The agents' decisions are directly linked to their level of optimism since they decide to play if they believe the opponent has a high probability of cooperating.
+Optimism is precisely tuned by parameters optimism threshold and tolerance.
+Our experiment showed that being optimistic is better for cooperators as it leads to more accurate exploration in the multi-agent system, which tolerates the vulnerability against defectors.

 }